AVEVA/CONNECT-data-services-developer-docs/content/set-up/clients/client-credentials-client-procedure.md

 1. In the toolbar, select **Add Client**.

    The `Add Client` window appears.

 1. In the **Name** field, enter a name to identify the device or application that will use this client.

-1. In the `Roles` are, select the roles that are appropriate for the client.
+1. In the **Roles** tab, select the roles that are appropriate for the client.

-   By default, the client has the `Account Member` role which cannot be removed.
+   By default, the client has the `Tenant Member` role which cannot be removed.
 Roles can be modified after the client is created.

 1. (Optional) In the **Token Lifetime** field, enter the length of time in seconds that the access token functions before it expires.